WarrenMfg/logger-example/README.md

 Simulate throwing an error and it gets logged to an errors file as a JSON object.

-Simulate a user interaction you want to track and it gets logged to an analytics file as a JSON object.
+Click "Get errors" button to get a descending list of errors with the time, message, and call stack for each log.
+Useful for an app health dashboard.

 ## Errors

 ![Errors](readme-images/errors.png)

 ## Analytics

+Simulate a user interaction you want to track and it gets logged to an analytics file as a JSON object.

+Click "Get analytics" button to get a descending list of analytics with the time and analytics for each log.
+Useful for data analysis.

 ![Analytics](readme-images/analytics.png)